berachain/docs/apps/core/content/developers/contracts/berachef.md

 ### QueueCuttingBoard

-Emitted when a new reward allocation has been queued.
+Emitted when a new cutting board has been queued.

 ```solidity
 event QueueCuttingBoard(address indexed valCoinbase, uint64 startBlock, Weight[] weights);